Skip to content

 A handheld flashlight allows you to search the house, positively identify the potential target as a friend or foe and decide to engage without ever having to point the muzzle of your firearm at an innocent.
 (Remember, one of the Golden Rules of Firearms Safety is to never point a gun at something you aren’t willing to destroy.)

-tactical light
+Sightmark tactical light in hand

 A tactical light is an essential piece of self-defense gear.

-1. You have the use of both hands.
+1. You Have the Use of Both Hands

-What to Look for in a Weapon Mounted Light
+What to Look for in a Weapon-Mounted Light

 Sightmark® LoPro Combo Laser Light